Frank D. Lanterman

-Frank D. Lanterman (November 4, 1901 – April 29, 1981) was a California State Assemblyman for the 48th, 47th and 42nd from 1951–1978.
-He was known for authoring the Lanterman Developmental Disabilities Act.
+Frank D. Lanterman (November 4, 1901 – April 29, 1981) was an American politician who served in the California State Assembly for the 48th, 47th and 42nd districts from 1951 to 1978.
+He authored the Lanterman Developmental Disabilities Act.

 Biography

 He was the grandson of the co-founder of La Cañada Flintridge, Jacob Lanterman.
 During his lifetime, he was a theater organist, a Republican activist, a real estate developer and a water company manager, as well as a politician.
 He also mentored many young politicians.
 One of his first jobs was playing the organ at the Alexander Theatre in Glendale, California for four years.
 In 1928, he went to Melbourne, Australia, where he became an organist at the State Theatre, where he remained for two years.
 He was also involved in Civil Defense work and served as an Air Raid Warden and Instructor for the Los Angeles County Civil Defense and Disaster Commission during World War II.
 He studied organ, piano and composition at the University of Southern California.
 Although he did not formally graduate from the university, he was given an honorary degree in Law.